-ebanon's economic freedom score is 48.3, making its economy the 154th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 2.7 points from last year, and Lebanon is ranked 12th out of 14 countries in the Middle East/North Africa region.
+ebanon's economic freedom score is 44.1, making its economy the 165th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 4.2 points from last year, and Lebanon is ranked 13th out of 14 countries in the Middle East / North Africa region.
 The country's economic freedom score is lower than the world and regional averages.
-Lebanon's economy is considered "repressed" according to the 2024 Index.
+Lebanon's economy is considered "repressed" according to the 2025 Index.

-The foundations of Lebanon's economic freedom have been significantly undermined.
-The entrepreneurial environment, characterized by political instability and regulatory inefficiency, discourages more dynamic growth of private investment.
+The foundations of Lebanon's economic freedom have been severely undermined.
+The entrepreneurial environment, characterized by political instability and regulatory inefficiency, generally discourages the more dynamic growth of private investment.
 Commercial regulations are still burdensome.
 In the absence of a well-functioning legal framework, protection of property rights remains weak, and corruption is widespread.
 Fiscal and financial crises exacerbate a bleak economic picture.
 The labor market has been undermined by political instability and uncertainty.
-The most recent available inflation rate is slightly above 171 percent.